(a.k.a. the "Manifesto")

 Jim specializes in marketing and branding strategy, social media marketing, multimedia production, direct sales and sponsorship training programs, and board and organizational training.
 Jim frequently supports public radio pledge drives with passionate, entertaining and effective on-air appeals coast to coast.
-Jim was the 2013-2014 President of the AFP Northern Arizona Chapter, served on the AFP International Communications and Marketing Committee, the Committee on Directorship and is an AFP Faculty Training Academy graduate.
+Jim currently serves as the president of AFP Northern Arizona, his third time serving in this volunteer role.
+Jim served on the AFP International Communications and Marketing Committee, the Committee on Directorship and is an AFP Faculty Training Academy graduate.
 In addition, Jim was honored as the 2010 Association of Fundraising Professionals Northern Arizona Fundraising Professional of the Year.
 He received his Certified Fundraising Executive (CFRE) credential in 2013.

 Jim has an extensive background in media production, and has created projects ranging from training videos for 300+ television stations nationwide in the USA, to promotional videos for client events.
 As an instructor at Northern Arizona University, he received superior evaluations from the hundreds of students who participated in his "Communications Analysis" and "Sales, Research, Marketing and Promotion" classes.
 Jim speaks Spanish, is an avid photographer, and has over 26 million views of his photos on Google Maps.
 He also married his cousin.